June 24

 - The Redbirds' Ted Simmons suffers a broken bone in his left wrist during a 6 - 2 loss to the Mets.
 He will miss 28 games.

-- Rickey Henderson makes his ML debut for Oakland in a 5 - 1 loss to Texas in the first game of a doubleheader.
-Henderson has a single and double in four at bats, and steals the first base of his ML career.
+- Rickey Henderson makes his major league debut for Oakland in a 5 - 1 loss to Texas in the first game of a doubleheader.
+Henderson has a single and double in four at bats, and steals the first base of his career.

-- 1983 - Milwaukee's Don Sutton strikes out Alan Bannister in the 8th inning of a 3 - 2 win over Cleveland to become the 8th pitcher in ML history with 3,000 career strikeouts.
+- 1983 - Milwaukee's Don Sutton strikes out Alan Bannister in the 8th inning of a 3 - 2 win over Cleveland to become the eighth pitcher in major league history with 3,000 career strikeouts.
 County Stadium is packed with 46,037 fans for the game, mostly to welcome back popular OF Gorman Thomas, who was traded to Cleveland earlier this month.

 - 1984: